kirantejbadana/5443_Spatial-Databases/File Format Data.md

   - Record this count value for use in the NODE_COUNT field.
   - Record 0 for use in the LENGTH field.
   - Node neighbor analysis is complete.
 Analyze the next neighbor polygon.

+####Crosses####
+- Using polygon 1 as the source polygon for an example, three neighbor polygons are found, and the following information is reported in the output table below:
+  - Polygon 2 overlaps polygon 1; the area of overlap, 1600, is written in the AREA field.
+The analysis of edge and node neighbors is skipped even though polygon 2 has a coincident edge with polygon 1 and crosses it at a point.
+Therefore, the fields LENGTH and NODE_COUNT get a value of 0.
+  - Polygon 4 has a coincident edge with polygon 1; the coincident length of the edge, 100, is written in the LENGTH field.
+  - Polygon 5 has a coincident edge with polygon 1; the length of the coincident edge, 20, is written in the LENGTH field.
+The node neighbor analysis is skipped even though it crosses polygon 1 at a point.
+The field NODE_COUNT gets a value of 0.

+####Within#####
+Among the following four polygons, overlapping, edge, or node neighbors occur only once between any two polygons.
+The tool only looks for edge and node neighbors (in that order) and the output does not contain the field AREA.
+Using polygon 1 as the source polygon for an example, three neighbor polygons are found, and the following information is reported in the output table below:
+- Each of polygons 2 and 5 has a coincident edge with polygon 1; the length of the edge, 20, is written in the LENGTH field.
+The node neighbor analysis is skipped even though polygon 2 crosses polygon 1 at a point.
+The field NODE_COUNT gets a value of 0.
+- Polygon 4 has a coincident edge with polygon 1; the length of the coincident edge, 100, is written in the LENGTH field.

+####Overlaps#####
+- A polygon covering the hole of another polygon
+  - In this case, polygon 2 has a hole which is covered by polygon 1.
+Notice the two polygons do not overlap, so the analysis for overlapping neighbors is unnecessary.
+When polygon 1 is the source polygon and polygon 2 has a coincident edge of 200 with polygon 1, this value is written to the LENGTH field.
+The NODE_COUNT field value is 0.
+Similarly, when polygon 2 is the source polygon, polygon 1 has a coincident edge of 200 with polygon 2, which results in the same values in the LENGTH field for each record.

+- A polygon completely overlapping another polygon
+  - In this case, polygons 1 and 2 overlap each other.
+You need to check the Include area overlap check box in order for this neighboring relationship to be found in the analysis.
+For both polygon 1, being the source, and polygon 2, being the neighbor, and vice versa, the overlapping area of 2500 is reported in the output table below.